 - The Power Test: If it’s bone dry, plug it in and switch it on.
 Listen for the familiar heating sound.
 If it works and shuts off correctly, you’ve successfully learned how to replace kettle heating element.

 Is an Upgrade a Better Option?
-What’s New in the World of Kettles?
+What’s New in Kettles?

 If you’ve decided the repair is too much hassle or your kettle is a sealed unit, it’s a great opportunity to see what you’ve been missing.
 The world of water boilers has evolved!